Lunar rover: ATHLETE

 ATHLETE rover concepts with crew habitats models, 2008.

 NASA's plans for future Moon missions call for rovers that have a far longer range than the Apollo rovers.
 The All-Terrain Hex-Legged Extra-Terrestrial Explorer (ATHLETE) is a six-legged robotic lunar rover test-bed under development by the Jet Propulsion Laboratory (JPL).
 ATHLETE is a testbed for systems and is designed for use on the Moon.
 The system is in development along with NASA's Johnson and Ames Centers, Stanford University and Boeing.
 ATHLETE is designed, for maximum efficiency, to be able to both roll and walk over a wide range of terrains.

 Lunar Polar Exploration Mission rover

 The Lunar Polar Exploration Mission is a robotic lunar mission concept by Indian Space Research Organisation and the Japan Aerospace Exploration Agency that would send a lunar rover and lander to explore the south pole region of the Moon in 2028.
 The Japanese agency is likely to provide the under-development H3 launch vehicle and the rover, while the Indian agency would be responsible for the lander.

+PROMISE

+The OPTIMISM test article in September 2020.

+In June 2026, NASA announced they were considering proposals to convert OPTIMISM, the vehicle system test bed (VSTB) for the Perseverance rover into a lunar rover named PROMISE, or Polar Rover for Observation, Mapping, and In-Situ Exploration.